 Inflation Rate in Slovakia averaged 2.76 percent from 2002 until 2021, reaching an all time high of 9.80 percent in November of 2003 and a record low of -0.90 percent in July of 2016.
 This page provides - Slovakia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovakia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Inflation Rate in Slovakia is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Slovakia to stand at 2.00 in 12 months time.
-In the long-term, the Slovakia Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Slovakia is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Slovakia to stand at 1.80 in 12 months time.
+In the long-term, the Slovakia Inflation Rate is projected to trend around 1.70 percent in 2022 and 1.50 percent in 2023, according to our econometric models.